MichaelCurrin/dev-cheatsheets/cheatsheets/vscode-extensions/vsix-format.md

 ---
 title: VSIX format
+description: An exported form of a VS Code extension
 ---

 The VSCE command is used to export an extension as `.vsix` file.
 This extension is VS Code's format for bundling extensions as single compressed archive file.